sgaliamov/blog/posts/rust/rust acquaintance.md

 Since I'm mostly a `.NET` developer I was curious how it performs in comparison with `ASP.NET` platform.
 I [expected](https://www.techempower.com/benchmarks/#section=data-r19&hw=ph&test=composite) to see that the Rust implementation outperform C#.

-But I have not noticed significant advantage of Rust.
-`ASP.NET` even was slightly faster.

-TBD table

 To implement `.NET` [version](https://github.com/sgaliamov/rust-web-api/blob/master/dotnet/NotesApi/NotesApi/Controllers/NotesController.cs) I spend less than hour and it's only 55 lines of code including all empty lines.
 But to implement Rust version I spend 2 days.
 It's too much, even taking in account that I'm new in this technology stack.
+And it is more verbose at least twice.

 I choose `actix` because it is one of the fastest web servers on Rust.
-First I implemented it with `r2d2`.
+First, I implemented it with `r2d2`.
 And because `r2d2_postgres` is synchronous I used `actix_web::web::block` function to run queries in a thread pool.

 ``` rust
 #[get("/{id}")]